 Welcome to the Miramar National Cemetery 's Wreaths Across America Page.

-On Saturday, December 19, 2020 at 9:00 AM, Wreaths Across America will be at Miramar National Cemetery to Remember and Honor our veterans through the laying of Remembrance wreaths on the resting places of our country's fallen heroes and the act of saying the name of each and every veteran aloud.
+On December 16, 2023, Wreaths Across America will be at Miramar National Cemetery to Remember and Honor our veterans through the laying of Remembrance wreaths on the graves of our country's fallen heroes and the act of saying the name of each and every veteran aloud.

 Thank you so much for supporting Miramar National Cemetery and Wreaths Across America!

-by Allan C. for Woodrow Coats, Air Force, Honored by Miramar National Cemetery
+by Darlene Talbott for Name Needed, Honored by Miramar National Cemetery

 5795 Nobel Dr